EDtunnel-rev/FastDNS-Cloudflare/README.md

 ## License

 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this software under the terms of the license.
 See the [LICENSE](LICENSE) file for more details.

+---

+This README provides an in-depth guide to understanding, deploying, and customizing the Cloudflare Workers DNS Server.
+Whether you're looking to use it as-is or extend its functionality for more advanced DNS tasks, this documentation should serve as a comprehensive resource.